Quick Guide to Fixing Computer Hardware

 Your computer's documentation also tells how to access the configuration panels.

 Finally, it's possible you can't access the UEFI/BIOS because boot timing doesn't allow you a chance to press a PF key.
-In this case, follow this procedure to remove your computer's battery.
-This resets the UEFI/BIOS parameters to their original state, and will allow you sufficient time to hit a PF key to enter the configuration panels.
+In this case, follow the procedure in the next section to reset your computer to its factory defaults.
+This resets the UEFI/BIOS parameters to their default (original) state.
+Now you'll have sufficient time to hit a PF key to enter the configuration panels.

 Computer -- Unexpectedly Shuts Down